Sulawesi flying fox: Distribution and habitat

 The species is endemic to the Sulawesi, Buton, and several smaller Indonesian islands (Mangole, Sanana, Siau, Sangihe, Selayar).
 It prefers lowland habitats with an elevation of up to 1,500 m asl.

 Ecology

 The Sulawesi flying fox is a frugivore, feeding preferentially on coconuts and breadfruits.
 The species roosts in trees—often in mangrove forests—and is somewhat sensitive to human disturbance.
 Roosting sites may be shared with the black flying fox, which occupies the lower branches while the Sulawesi flying fox keeps to the higher ones.
-Pups are born between February to March.
+Pups are born between February and March.
 Flying fox serve as pollinators and seed dispersers for the plants of their area.
 They can carry large amounts of pollen on their fur and carry it to other plants great distances away, this is particularly important for plants which rely on cross-pollination.
 Flying fox disperse seeds by dropping the seeds as they eat fruit, or through their feces.
 It takes 12–34 minutes for food to pass through the digestive tract of the species.